September 8, 2021 | Written By: Sobana Nair

 5. In Malaysia, most of the doubts that arise regarding the use of vaccines were superimposed by the report of non essential vaccines containing remnants of porcine (pig) DNA.
 The 81st Muzakarah of the Fatwa Committee by the National Council for Islamic Religious Affairs Malaysia, which was conducted on 31 March 2008, discussed the Law on the Use of Biothrax Vaccines and Rotateq Vaccines Using Porcine Elements in the Production Process.
 The Muzakarah has ruled that the use of BioThrax (anthrax disease) and Rotateq (rotavirus disease) vaccines is not allowed and is not given to Muslims in Malaysia because:

-In addition to the above vaccines, other vaccines especially those selected for our national immunization schedule are halal to be used - as a compulsory disease prevention mechanisms.
+In addition to the above vaccines, other vaccines especially those selected for our national immunization schedule are halal to be used - as a compulsory disease prevention mechanism.
 However, due to the anti-vaccine movement and superimposed misrepresentation, many parents are deceived to view all vaccine products as non-halal, hence opted to not vaccinate their children at all, eventually causing a new outbreak of infectious diseases in Malaysia.
+Get to know more about the facts and myths of vaccines with this quiz!

 Anti-vaccine is a threat to worldwide health.
 It starts with the baseless assumptions spread by individuals who do not want to accept the truth.
 Even though it has been proven successful and safe before their very eyes.
 Therefore, you should be vigilant and always make sure the information received is authentic before spreading it.
 Last but not least, don't forget to follow your child's national vaccination schedule!
 If there is any doubt, then ask your doctor rather than trusting social media.